Dat-Pudding/LogCleaner/README.md

 [![GitHub forks](https://img.shields.io/github/forks/Dat-Pudding/LogCleaner.svg)](https://github.com/Dat-Pudding/LogCleaner/network)

 # LogCleaner
-Purpose-built to extract information about hashrates, accepted/rejected shares and newly received jobs out of your standard XMRig log-file and saving it to respectively dedicated files.
+Extracts information about hashrates, accepted/rejected shares and newly received jobs from your standard XMRig log-file and saves it to respectively dedicated files in CSV format.

 ## What can it do?
 > **NOTE:** As of right now it's pretty bare-bones, this will change in the near future.

-When run in default mode it will take the specified logfile and extract all lines that contain the hashrate reports with their timestamps.
+When run in default mode (without a given filter mode) it will take the specified logfile and extract all lines that contain the hashrate reports with their timestamps.
 By choosing one of the three available filter modes the lines that should be extracted can be set.

 ## How to use